Pervez Sajjad

 Pervez Sajjad Hasan (Urdu: پرویز سجاد حسن; born 30 August 1942, Lahore, Punjab) is a Pakistani former cricketer who played in 19 Tests from 1964 to 1973.

 Family

 He was one of seven brothers.
 One of his brothers was the 1950s Pakistani Test cricketer Waqar Hasan, and another was the film director and producer Iqbal Shehzad.
 His brother Waqar married Jamila Razzaq, the daughter of actress Sultana Razzaq, one of the earliest film actresses from India who acted both in silent movies and later in talkies.
-Jamila is also the granddaughter of India's first female film director, Fatima Begum and happens to be the great niece of Zubeida (the leading actress of India's first talkie film Alam Ara (1931)), who was the younger sister of her mother Sultana.
+Jamila is also the granddaughter of India's first female film director, Fatma Begum and happens to be the great niece of Zubeida (the leading actress of India's first talkie film Alam Ara (1931)), who was the younger sister of her mother Sultana.

 First-class career

 Pervez Sajjad made his first-class debut in 1961–62 and took 22 wickets for 148 runs in his first two matches.
 He took 5 for 15 and 4 for 35 in Lahore A's innings victory over Railways in the Quaid-e-Azam Trophy, then took 7 for 33 (all bowled) and 6 for 65 against Combined Services, although Combined Services won.

 His best innings and match figures were 7 for 23 and 8 for 89 – 15 for 112 in the match – for Karachi against Khairpur in 1968–69 in a quarter-final of the Quaid-e-Azam Trophy.
 He played first-class cricket until 1973–74.